Table of Contents

 Depending on the island you are located on, you’ll have access to beaches and highlands, waterfalls, and hiking opportunities.

-If you find yourself on Oahu, Honolulu is never short of diversions.
-The food scene is diverse.
-You can find unique pan-Asian fusion, locally caught seafood, and distinct island flavors.
+If you find yourself in Oahu, Honolulu is never short of diversity.
+With a global food scene, you can find unique pan-Asian fusion, locally caught seafood, and distinct island flavors.
 Hawaii, the birthplace of surfing, has waves for every level.
 The North Shore attracts surfers from around the world during big wave season between November and February.

 Flights are frequent between the islands.
 Taking a quick flight to another island may be great for a weekend excursion or a celebratory experience at the end of your assignment.